 Gluten Sensitivity Testing

-Testing for gluten-intolerance incomplete until now — New lab offers breakthrough
+Testing for gluten-intolerance incomplete until now — CYREX Lab offers breakthrough

 Gluten has been linked in the literature to 55 diseases so far, most of them autoimmune.
 The effect of gluten on brain and nervous tissue is significantly worse and more far-reaching than researchers realized.
 Yet thanks to poor lab testing and general misinformation many people continue to eat gluten, unaware it is harming them.
 Fortunately a revolutionary breakthrough in gluten reactivity testing at Cyrex Labs, founded on years of leading immunological research, is now available to help determine whether this ubiquitous food is damaging your health.